adaltas/node-masson/core/ntp.coffee.md

             if commented and fudge
               lines[i] = "fudge #{opts}"
               modified = true
-            else if not commented and not fudge lines[i] = "#fudge #{opts}"
+            else if not commented and not ntp.fudge lines[i] = "#fudge #{opts}"
               modified = true
         for server in servers